wolivera/node-nutrition/README.md

 Returns the class for the bmi value.
 Possible results are:

-- Underweight, Normal, Overweight, Obese 1 Class, Obese 2 Class, Morbid Obesity
+- Underweight, Normal, Overweight, Obese Class 1, Obese Class 2, Morbid Obesity